Beauty Buddies: 4 Ways to Improve Sustainability (and still have fun)

 What is sustainable beauty?

-It's a broad definition and a spectrum because there are so many areas where improvements can be made.
+Sustainable beauty has a broad definition because there are so many areas where improvements can be made.
 Trying to go 100% zero waste is probably impossible.
-We blog a lot about sustainable skincare containers.
-We also blog alot about microplastics and avoiding liquid microplastics like acrylate copolymer and carbomer.
-Some of these issues and substances are unavoidable, but with education and advocacy we hope the culture will start to shift.
+With education and advocacy we hope the culture will start to shift.

-One of the 10 Easy Sustainable Beauty Tips we recommend is having beauty buddies.
+One of the 10 Easy Sustainable Beauty Tips we recommend is having a beauty BFF.

 This is a fun one!